opt-nc/yamlfixer/CONTRIBUTING.md

 ### Lint, install and test your code

-You must then verify that your code works and doesn't break either the linting process or the testing process.
+You must then verify that your code works as expected, and doesn't break either the linting process or the testing process.
 You can do this each time with the commands below.

 ```shell
 cd yamlfixer